 - The Company has underground storage of its own at Tecumseh near Corunna in southwestern Ontario and at Crowland near Welland in the Niagara Region.
 Tecumseh is a large multiple-cycle facility, whereas Crowland is a small peak shaving facility. - 20.
 The Company also has contracted capacity with third party providers that are valued at market based pricing.
 The size of the contracted capacity and the term of the contracts vary such that every year Enbridge will enter the market place via an RFP process seeking to replace the contracted capacity scheduled to expire March 31 of that year.
-For purposes of the 2015 gas cost forecast the Company has assumed the amount and value of storage set to be extended.
-Any variation between this assumed cost and the actual cost of storage acquired through an RFP process will be captured in the 2015 Storage & Transportation Deferral Account (2015 S&TDA). - 21.
-In the April 2014 and October 2014 QRAM proceedings (EB-2014-0039 and EB-2014-0191 respectively) the Company discussed its utilization of storage as a part of its gas supply plan.
-Historically the Company would establish storage targets to maintain sufficient deliverability from storage and would maintain maximum deliverability until late January to early February in order to meet design day or near design demand requirements.
-As demand declined so too would storage deliverability throughout the winter.
-To offset the decline in deliverability, the Company would purchase additional delivered supplies if demand was above budget.
+A summary of Storage contracts has been provided at Exhibit D1, Tab 2, Schedule 2, page 2.
+For purposes of the 2016 gas cost forecast, the Company has assumed the amount and value of existing third party storage contracts to be extended.
+Any variation between this assumed cost and the actual cost of storage acquired through an RFP process will be captured in the 2016 Storage & Transportation Deferral Account ("2016 S&TDA"). - 21.
+In the April 2014 and October 2014 QRAM proceedings (EB-2014-0039 and EB-2014-0191, respectively) the Company discussed its utilization of storage as a part of its gas supply plan.
+Historically the Company would establish storage targets to maintain sufficient deliverability from storage and maintain maximum deliverability until late January to early February in order to meet design day or near design demand requirements.
+As demand declined, so too would storage deliverability throughout the winter.
+To offset the decline in deliverability the Company would purchase additional delivered supplies if demand was above budget.
 Developing a gas supply plan in this fashion proved satisfactory during periods of budgeted or slightly colder than budget winters.
 This was not the case in the winter of 2014 and the Company was forced to purchase significantly higher volumes of gas at Dawn to serve the needs of its customers.

-Filed: 2014-11-28 EB-2014-0276 Exhibit D1 Tab 2 Schedule 1 Page 9 of 11 Plus Appendix A
+Filed: 2015-09-28 EB-2015-0114 Exhibit D1 Tab 2 Schedule 1 Page 9 of 10 Plus Appendix A

-- 22. For purposes of preparing the 2015 gas supply plan the Company has implemented a change with respect to how it plans to manage its storage balances.
-The Company is forecasting storage targets such that maximum deliverability from storage can be maintained until the end of February and such that deliverability from storage is sufficient to meet March peak day as late as March 31.
-An advantage of maintaining higher storage balances until the end of February is that in the event of colder than budgeted demand in the month of March the Company can reduce the requirement of daily spot purchases at presumably higher prices. - 23.
-Also during the April 2014 and October 2014 QRAM proceedings the Company explained its long term practice of the use of a seven day ahead forecast of degree days along with budgeted weather beyond seven days to make gas procurement decisions.
-The Company plans to make a change in how it uses forecasted weather to make procurement decisions next winter.
-The Company will continue to rely on a seven day ahead forecast of degree days as part of its decision making process for gas procurement for the upcoming week.
-The Company, however, intends to look to medium term weather forecasts as a means of assessing medium term demand impacts in order to help decide whether or not it should adjust its supply plan for the upcoming month or the remainder of the winter season.
-The Company currently tracks several medium term weather forecasts and will look to some consensus of these forecasts as another indicator of future demand.
-Depending on a number of factors (such as the point in the winter when the decision is being made, where storage balances are relative to target, what is happening in the markets where the Company purchases gas) the Company may choose to adjust its month ahead and/or seasonal purchases taking into consideration not only budgeted weather but also medium term weather forecasts.
-The cost consequences of such decisions will be reflected within the PGVA.
+- 22. In 2015 the Company implemented a change with respect to how it planned to manage its storage balances and has assumed a similar practice for purposes of developing its 2016 gas supply plan.
+The Company is forecasting storage targets such that maximum deliverability from storage can be maintained until the end of February and that deliverability from storage is sufficient to meet March peak day demand as late as March 31. - 23.
+Also during the April 2014 and October 2014 QRAM proceedings the Company explained its utilization of a seven day ahead forecast of degree days demand along with budgeted weather beyond seven days to make gas procurement decisions.
+Starting in 2015, the Company made a change in how it used forecasted weather demand to make procurement decisions.
+For 2016, the Company will continue to rely on a seven day ahead forecast of degree days as part of its decision making process for gas procurement for the upcoming week.
+In addition, the Company will continue to utilize medium term weather forecasts as a means of assessing medium term demand impacts.
+These forecasts will be used to decide whether or not it should adjust its supply plan for the upcoming month or the remainder of the winter season.

-Filed: 2014-11-28 EB-2014-0276 Exhibit D1 Tab 2 Schedule 1 Page 10 of 11 Plus Appendix A
+Filed: 2015-09-28 EB-2015-0114 Exhibit D1 Tab 2 Schedule 1 Page 10 of 10 Plus Appendix A